 The Literary Hoarders are friends who date all the way back to elementary school.
 Elizabeth and Penny's friendship continues since that short time ago, as we discovered our limitless passion for reading was shared.
 The love of reading culminated into The Literary Hoarders back in 2011, and we've been busily reading and reviewing ever since!
 Each of us can lay claim to enormous, teetering piles of books “to be read” in the many nooks and crannies of our homes.
 We continue to feed this disorder through daily discussion of books, what should be added to those piles, and what could be tossed aside.
 We almost never turn down a recommendation.
 The Literary Hoarders began as a way of offering a real reader’s perspective on books.
 It's our way of sharing our recommendations, insights and thoughts on all things literary.
 We share our reading lists, our opinions on film adaptations, and anything else in the literary world.
 We encourage you to explore this website, write back with your comments, and connect with us socially through our Facebook, Pinterest, and Twitter accounts.
 Thank you for visiting!

 Contemporary and literary fiction, historical fiction, mystery and short stories are my go to reads.
 Nothing makes me happier than a grand family/generational saga.
 Same goes for “southern fiction” and more than anything, Canlit.
 By expanding my reading I have included more in the non-fiction and/or memoir categories.
 On occasion I have enjoyed a solid and smart "chick-lit" or "women's literature" read.
 I'm not a fan of romance, or to more aptly put this - no erotica or raunch!
 YA is not something I generally read, however one or two of the contemporary YA titles have crossed my path.
 I have tried to expand my reading as much as possible, but remain adamant that science fiction, dystopian and fantasy books are so not my thing, and I most definitely stay away from vampires & zombies.
 If I'm reading on an e-reader it's Kobo (Kobo Glo to be precise).
 And audiobooks are a must have and have one or two on the go at all times.
 I cannot live one single moment without an audiobook.
-I am also a moderator for the CBC Books Goodreads Group.
-You will find me on there quite often, chatting about Canadian books and authors.
+I was a moderator for the CBC Books Goodreads Group.
+On there quite often, chatting about Canadian books and authors.
+Beginning in 2020, I will be a jurist for the Shadow Giller, a shadow jury for the Giller Prize.

 Fiction, historical fiction and mysteries are my top choices in books.
 I have, however, been known to swoon over the occasional young adult title, albeit those novels never have anything to do with vampires, spacemen or sap.
 If you hand me a cookie cutter book by an author that churns out 3 novels a year, I'll probably hand it back.
 On the other hand, any book that makes me think, or takes me by complete surprise is going to be regarded fondly!
 There's nothing better than a smart read, with a tale that reaches across time, continents and generations.
 I've also been known to read religious titles.
 For awhile, I think that's the only kind that I was being offered, because I had written some favorable reviews within the genre.
 I'm always ready to be enlightened or have my spirit lifted.
 My preferred formats are physical books, audiobooks (any format), or books for the B&N Nook.